istio/istio.io/content/en/blog/2024/l7-policy-with-kyverno/index.md

 A Kyverno `AuthorizationPolicy` defines the rules used by the Kyverno Authz Server to make a decision based on a given Envoy [CheckRequest](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#service-auth-v3-checkrequest).

-It uses the [CEL language](https://github.com/google/cel-spec) to analyse an incoming `CheckRequest` and is expected to produce a [CheckResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#service-auth-v3-checkresponse) in return.
+It uses the [CEL language](https://github.com/google/cel-spec) to analyze an incoming `CheckRequest` and is expected to produce a [CheckResponse](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/auth/v3/external_auth.proto#service-auth-v3-checkresponse) in return.

 The incoming request is available under the `object` field, and the policy can define `variables` that will be made available to all `authorizations`.